MallouMerc24/Threat-Hunting-Scenario-CTF-DEAD-IN-THE-WATER/README.md

 **Objective**: Identifying the payload enables threat hunting across the environment.

 Identifying the payload enables effective threat hunting across the environment.
-Under MITRE ATT&CK T1204.002 (User Execution: Malicious File), analysis confirmed that the deployed payload was silentlynx.exe, which was executed as part of the attack chain to carry out malicious activity across affected systems.
+Under MITRE ATT&CK T1204.002 (User Execution: Malicious File), analysis confirmed that the deployed payload was **silentlynx.exe**, which was executed as part of the attack chain to carry out malicious activity across affected systems.

 **KQL Query**:
 ```kql